 “At our Denfair talk, we simply showed a picture of trees to connect the audience with the direct source of the material.
 There’s often a disconnect between the raw and finished product and we want to urge other designers to really think about how they can maximise the use out of every log.
 We’re huge advocates of using Tasmanian Timber and want to make sure we get the most out of every piece,” says Dargie.

-“So often we get requests for a timber with a certain finish or look but the reality is, this a natural project with beautiful variations that should be celebrated, not masked.
-All of our hardware exposes the beautiful grain of timber and come with a natural toxin free finish that is easily maintained and can result in a beautiful patina.
+“So often we get requests for timber with a certain finish or look but the reality is, this a natural project with beautiful variations that should be celebrated, not masked.
+All of our hardware exposes the beautiful grain of the timber and come with a natural toxin-free finish that is easily maintained and can result in a beautiful patina.

 “All of our products are designed to gracefully grow with you- and that’s where the beauty of timber lies.”